graveja0/health-care-markets/README.md

 algorithm is designed to detect densely-connected groups of nodes (in this case ZIP codes) with many connections within the groups, and fewer connections outside of the groups.
-The heatmap plots the strength of shared hospital “connections” between each ZIP pair, while the dendogram plots a hierarchy of these connections starting with the most densely connected ZIPs at the bottom.
+The heatmap plots the strength of shared hospital “connections” between each ZIP pair, while the dendrogram plots a hierarchy of these connections starting with the most densely connected ZIPs at the bottom.

 A specific example is also useful.
 In total, 1,182 patients from ZIP 19128 are treated at 2 hospitals, 29% at Chestnut Hill hospital (390026)